beckermr/stackvana-core/README.md

   with `eups` touching the cached `conda` package outside of the installed version in your environment.

-- The `$EUPS_PKGROOT` environment variable is set to enable only source builds for Linux.
-For OSX, I have enabled only the downloading of the project's precompiled binaries, as source builds generally fail right now.
+- The `$EUPS_PKGROOT` environment variable is set to enable only source builds.

 ## Things that I did that don't make me feel like a good person